SegiH/WatchList/README.md

 1. npm install
 1. ionic build
 1. Move contents of build to web server
-1. ionic cap add ios (optional if you want to build for ios)
+1. ionic cap add android (optional: if you want to build for ios instead, use ios)
 1. ionic cap sync
+1. ionic cap open android (optional: if you want to build for ios instead, use ios)
-1. Open Android project in Android Studio or iOS project in XCode
+1. Open Android project in Android Studio for Android or XCode for iOS

 KNOWN ISSUES: